 Set behind the scenes at a radio station, this drama follows a hardworking radio producer and a top star who reluctantly becomes a radio DJ.
 A gentle workplace romance that gives an interesting look at the world of radio broadcasting in Korea.

-- Want style and tension? → Hyena.
+- Want style, glamour, and tension? → Hyena.

 Use our AI Drama Recommender — describe your mood and get a personalised pick.